 The mix of industries that comprise Phillips County’s economic base has remained fairly consistent over the years.
 Agriculture and natural resource extraction have been the dominant industries and continue to be, providing 30% of jobs in Phillips County.
 Educational services, healthcare and social services provide 23% of jobs, with transportation, warehousing and utilities providing 11%.
 Manufacturing provides only 1% of jobs in Phillips County.
 It has been a long-term goal of the PhillCo Economic Growth Council to diversify the Phillips County economy by encouraging manufacturing.

-- Click on the tab below to read the complete 2013-2017 Phillips County Growth Policy.
+Click here to read the complete 2013-2017 Phillips County Growth Policy.